Welsh: Cyndeyrn Garthwys

 Born: 518, Scotland

 Died: 13 January 614, Scotland

+The Life of Saint Kentigern states he was the grandson of Lot, his mother was Thaney (Thenew), Lot’s daughter.
 According to his own legend, he was the son of a Princess Thenew, which is not too dissimilar to Thaney, who was the cast from Traprain Law, then exposed on the Firth of Forth in a coracle and set adrift from Aberlday Bay (a bay in East Lothian, Scotland) to die.
-This carried her to Culross, where she bore a son (c.
-AD 518).
+This carried her to Culross, where she bore a son.

 Mother and child were baptised, an anachronism, by Saint Serf, who reared the boy in his monastery, under the discipline of Saint Servanus.
 He was so loved that his name, Kentigern (‘chief lord’), was often exchanged for Mungo (‘dear friend’).

 He founded a monastery at Cathures (Glasgow) and in AD 543 was duly consecrated Bishop of Cumbria.
-In AD 553 he was driven to seek refuge in Wales, where he visited Saint David, and where he founded another monastery and a bishopric, which still bears the name of his disciple Saint Asaph.
-In AD 573 he was recalled by a new king, Rhydderch Hael, and about AD 584 was visited by Columba.
+In AD 553 he faced opposition from rulers and clergy within the Kingdom of Strathclyde, which drove him to seek refuge in Wales, where he visited Saint David, and where he founded another monastery and a bishopric, which still bears the name of his disciple Saint Asaph.
+He also undertook a pilgrimage to Rome.
+In AD 573 he was recalled by a new king, Rhydderch Hael, and about AD 584 was visited by Saint Columba.

 Kentigern established a Christian community along the River Clyde, which eventually developed into the city of Glasgow.
 The name “Glasgow” is derived from the Gaelic words “Glas” (meaning “green”) and “Cu” (meaning “dear”), referring to the “dear green place” associated with Saint Mungo.